NEW BEGINNING FOR EASTER

 The team is small but focused.

-Only with significantly more experience.
+Only with much more experience.

 Conclusion Present

-The structure is in place, the warehouse is full to the ceiling, and the shop is finally tidy and well maintained again.
+The structure is in place, the warehouse is full to the ceiling, and the shop is finally tidy and well-maintained again.

 Just in time for Easter, the Frankfurter Brett is alive again.